pengubco/guiid/design.md

-# Coordinate a cluster of servers running snowflake ID algorithm
+# Coordinate a cluster of nodes running snowflake ID algorithm

 The snowflake ID algorithm generates a 64 bits integer from the following threepieces of information.
 1. timestamp in millisecond.
 The timestamp is encoded in 41 bits.